King Arthur's Original Cake Pan Cake

 Prevent your screen from going dark as you follow along.

-2. Whisk the dry ingredients together in a medium-sized bowl.
-Whisk the vanilla, vinegar, vegetable oil, and water in a separate bowl.
+3. In a separate bowl, whisk together the vanilla, vinegar, oil, and water.
 Pour the wet ingredients into the bowl of dry ingredients, stirring until thoroughly combined.
 Pour the batter into the prepared pan.

-3. Bake the cake for 30 to 35 minutes, until a toothpick inserted into the center comes out clean, or with a few moist crumbs clinging to it.
+4. Bake the cake for 30 to 35 minutes, until a toothpick inserted into the center comes out clean, or with a few moist crumbs clinging to it.
+The cake can be served right from the pan, still warm, at this point; or allow the cake to cool while you prepare the icing.

-6. Store cake, well covered, at room temperature for several days; freeze for longer storage.
+6. Store leftover cake, well covered, at room temperature for several days; freeze for longer storage.

 Tips from our Bakers